lambdaclass/concrete/ROADMAP.md

    stronger acceptance story than a caps-only diff.
 Do not build the other axes before their evidence sources are stable.

-   Practical purity/discard slice: `expr;` over a **pure, trap-free, non-`Unit` Copy** value is an error (**E0294**), with `discard(expr)` as the explicit acknowledgement escape (Copy-only; a non-`Copy` resource uses `destroy()` — **E0295**).
-This is not row-effect theory and not a user-facing effect system;
-   it is the same concrete discard discipline already used for fallible and non-`Copy` values.
-The landed rule flags only *locally-provable-pure* forms — literals, variable/field reads, and pure operators over them — and excludes trap-assertions (`/`, `%`). **Calls remain excluded**: Concrete's capability model does not track mutation through `&mut` params (nor `trusted`/`extern` FFI) as a capability, so empty authority does not imply a pure call (`env_assign(&mut e, …)`, `fclose(fp)` both have empty caps yet real effects).
+   Extending E0294 to pure calls is deliberately not active work.
+Concrete's capability model does not track mutation through `&mut` params, nor `trusted`/`extern` FFI, as a capability, so empty authority does not imply a pure call (`env_assign(&mut e, ...)`, `fclose(fp)`).
+Only revisit pure-call discard when an effect model tracks mutation or a workload pulls the safe-function / no-`&mut`-param / non-trusted refinement.
-   Extending the rule to pure calls is deferred until the effect model tracks mutation (or a workload pulls the safe-fn + no-`&mut`-param + non-trusted refinement) — the missing predicate is "this *call* has no observable effect," not the totality already provided by `TotalityJudgment`.

-   Gate with an ordinary `File`/`Network` call, a capability-polymorphic callable, a scoped callback, a trusted wrapper, an Unsafe intrinsic, a dependency/package boundary, a pure non-`Unit` discarded statement, and one negative where report output would otherwise disagree with the checker diagnostic.
-The accepted design is the useful Flix/Koka lesson — one capability/effect decision — without importing their user-facing effect systems.

 ### Runtime And Oracle Contracts